insin/newforms/docs/quickstart.rst

    })

-A piece of user input data is represented by a :doc:`Field <fields>`, groups of related Fields are held in a :doc:`Form <forms>` and form inputs which will be displayed to the user are represented by :doc:`Widgets <widgets>`.
+A piece of user input data is represented by a :doc:`Field <fields>`, groups of related Fields are held in a :doc:`Form <forms>` and a form input which will be displayed to the user is represented by a :doc:`Widget <widgets>`.
 Every Field has a default Widget, which can be overridden.

 Create a Form instance in a React component